Sandra Mardenfeld is a freelance writer, editor, social media manager, marketing consultant and educator based in Long Island, New York.

 Writing and Editing

 Sandra has written for more than 50 newspapers, magazines, and websites.
-Her features, articles, essays, and reviews have run in such publications as Bride & Groom, Newsday, Allure, Distinction, The New York Times Book Review, Parents and Children, The Daily News, Jewelry Connoisseur, ModernBride.com, Elegant Bride, Working Woman, Time Out New York, Stagebill, The Christian Science Monitor, Entrepreneur.com, Retail Ad World, American Bookseller, Construction Equipment Guide and Good Dog.
-She also does marketing, social media management and content creation.
-Sandra is a freelance copy editor for the Herald newspapers.
+Her features, articles, essays, and reviews have run in such publications as Bride & Groom, Newsday, Allure, Distinction, The New York Times Book Review, Parents and Children, The Daily News, Jewelry Connoisseur, ModernBride.com, Elegant Bride, Working Woman, Time Out New York, Popejoy Theater, The Christian Science Monitor, Entrepreneur.com, Retail Ad World, American Bookseller, Construction Equipment Guide and Good Dog.
+She has been a copy editor for several publications, including the Herald newspapers and Breathe magazine.
+She also does marketing, social media management and content creation for a variety of clients.

 She obtained her PhD in Communication and Information and Library Science, specializing in media studies, at Rutgers University.
 Her dissertation looked at reporter’s privilege through the perspective of the public and the practitioner using focus groups, interviews and published editorials.
 She received her Masters in magazine journalism at New York University and her Bachelors in journalism at The State University College of Buffalo.